 Picture this – you hear your washing machine’s distinct chime and make your way, ready to see your fresh, like-new clothes.
 Or so you hope...

-When you open the machine’s door, you’re greeted by a smell that hits you like a brick.
-Heavy-heartedly, you run another washing cycle.
-You even use your super fragrant detergent, hoping that solves the issue.
+However when you open the machine’s door, you’re greeted by a smell that isn't that great!
+Heavy-heartedly, you run another washing cycle, you might even use your super fragrant detergent, hoping that this might solve the issue.

 Why Does My Washing Machine Smell?
 (And some super easy fixes)